jonas-nothnagel/NLP-Project-Documents/README.md

+# Note
+Data is not pushed - repo only for open deployment experimentation

 # NCE Document Classification
 Working Repo for building a set of models to automate the classification of project log-frames to a comprehensive taxonomy.